mjadiaz/Hpp-decay-app/README.md

 git push heroku master # deploy code to heroku
 ```

-You can see this app in: https://hpp-decay.herokuapp.com/
+You can see the dashboard in: https://hpp-decay.herokuapp.com/